Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Keeping secrets or holding back information is a tactic you use to maintain control and power in your relationships.
+Keeping secrets or holding back information is a tactic they use to maintain control and power in their relationships.

 Difficulty with Intimacy